lyrasis/kiba-extend/doc/common_patterns_tips_tricks.md

 # Common patterns, tips, and tricks

-## Troubleshooting `MissingDependencyError` when all dependencies are set up as expected

-Usually the cause of a `MissingDependencyError` is that a table required in some later job ends up having no rows, and thus is not written out.

-So jobs are all set up properly, but some expected output file doesn't exist.

-When there are no rows to write out to a Destination, we don't even know what the expected headers would have been in order to write a headers-only CSV.

-At some point I plan to test whether jobs with no output can be made to just create a blank file, and whether that causes dependent jobs to fail in other ways.

-For now, as of 3.3.0.150, you defend against this using the `Kiba::Extend::Job.output?` method to dynamically select only jobs having output for use as sources or lookups.

 ## Joining the rows of multiple sources that may have different fields

 **Works for `Kiba::Extend::Destinations::CSV` destinations only**